odradev/odradev.github.io/docusaurus/docs/basics/02-directory-structure.md

 ```

 By default, your project will use the latest odra version available at crates.io.
 We are using two features:
-- `odra/mock-vm` - it is responsible for running tests on Odra's MockVM
+- `odra/mock-vm` - it is responsible for running tests on Odra's OdraVM
 - `odra/casper` - backend implementation of Casper blockchain
   More backends will be released as features that will be possible to enable here.